weini-Eve/VISC/README.md

 This repository is an official PyTorch implementation of the paper *"MmWave Radar Perception Learning using Pervasive Visual-Inertial Supervision"*, which is a radar perception learning framework guided by a pervasive visual-inertial(VI) sensor suite, tracking  moving objects in the lack of 3D observations.

+## News
+- The code and data will be made public once the paper is accepted.
+Stay tuned!

+---

 ## Overview

 ![Overview](images/overview.jpg)